Pillar, Márquez help Rockies hand Giants costly loss, 7-2

 Rockies: 3B Nolan Arenado was placed on the 10-day injured list with a left shoulder bone bruise and AC joint inflammation, ending his regular season.
 He had played through nagging soreness for most of the year, batting .253 with eight home runs and 26 RBIs.
 “I think rest will do it well,” Arenado said.
 “I don’t think this will linger on if I take care of it the right way, which I will.”

 Giants: OF Mike Yastrzemski missed his fourth straight game with a mild right calf strain and remains day to day.
-He hit off a tee and increased his throwing but hasn’t started running yet. … RHP Jeff Samardzija (right shoulder impingement) threw three innings at the Sacramento alternate training site and could start one of the games in Friday’s doubleheader against the Padres.
+He hit off a tee and increased his throwing but hasn’t started running yet. … RHP Jeff Samardzija (right shoulder impingement) threw three innings at the Sacramento alternate training site and could start one of the games in Friday’s doubleheader against the Padres. … Rookie C Chadwick Tromp was a late scratch after jamming his right shoulder in Sunday’s game against the A’s, though he entered as a defensive replacement in the ninth.

 ROSTER MOVES